instnt-inc/instnt-angular-sdk/README.md

 After the initiation, you get the [Instnt Object.](#instnt-object) This object has all the necesaary function and event deatils for you to work with.

+## Instnt service

+In this Angular SDK use the `instntservice` to get an observable via `getInstnt()` function.
+When you subscribe to the instntservice you get an Instnt object that can be referenced application wide to access various functions and properties.

 # Document verification
 Document verification feature comes into the picture if you have enabled it during the workflow creation.

 When this feature is enabled, the physical capture and verification of selfies and Government-issued identification documents such as Passports and Driver's License is available.

 **Note:** Document Verification feature usage in your SDK requires a **License** **key**.
 Please contact the support at the email support@instnt.org for further assistance.

 Read the [Document Verification](https://support.instnt.org/hc/en-us/articles/4408781136909#heading-6) section of the Quickstart guide to understand better about how to enable the feature.